The Employment Law Review: Norway

 There are no limits on the number of foreign employees a workplace or a company may employ, and the employer does not have to keep a register of its foreign employees.
 Further, there are no restrictions on the duration of a foreign employee's assignment.

-Employees from countries inside the European Union or the European Economic Area (EEA) do not need a residence permit to work in Norway, but they have to register with the police no later than three months after arriving in Norway.
-Swedish, Danish, Icelandic and Finnish citizens can work in Norway without registering with the police, but they have to report a move to the National Registry.
+Employees from countries within the European Union or the European Economic Area (EEA) do not need a residence permit to work in Norway, but they have to register with the police no later than three months after arriving in Norway.
+Swedish, Danish, Icelandic and Finnish citizens can work in Norway without registering with the police but they have to report a move to the National Registry.

 Notwithstanding the foregoing, business travellers may be allowed to work in Norway for up to three months without a residence permit.

 Foreign employees are, as a main rule, protected under the Norwegian employment laws and have the same rights as Norwegian employees, including under any generally applicable collective agreements.